How do I reset the MariaDB root password on an Amazon EC2 instance that's running Amazon Linux 2?

 sudo mysqld_safe --skip-grant-tables --skip-networking &

-Important: Setting the command history /dev/null prevents your password information from appearing in plaintext in the history file.
-You can reset this value after completing the full procedure.
+Important: When you set the command history to /dev/null, your password information doesn't appear in plaintext in the history file.
+You can reset this value after you complete the procedure.

-UPDATE mysql.user SET Password = PASSWORD('new_password_here') WHERE User = 'root';
+UPDATE user SET Password = PASSWORD('new_password_here') WHERE User = 'root';

 FLUSH PRIVILEGES;